 VMware Carbon Black EDR (Response)

 Starting from Carbon Black EDR Sensor version 6.2.4+, Carbon Black introduced a custom certificate function.
-And in order to make this custom certificate function work, the sensor copies the Hosts file to C:\Windows\CarbonBlack\hosts.backup and then modifies it by adding <CR> (Carriage Returns), and also makes a copy of the changes to C:\Windows\CarbonBlack\hosts.new.
+In order to make the custom certificate function work the sensor copies the local Hosts file to C:\Windows\CarbonBlack\hosts.backup and then modifies it by adding <CR> (Carriage Returns), and also makes a copy of the changes to C:\Windows\CarbonBlack\hosts.new.

 Every time the sensor restarts, it reverts the Hosts file to C:\Windows\CarbonBlack\hosts.new.